Harsh-alt938/CodXo/README.md

 (Information on how others can contribute to the project.
 Let's build this clock together! 🤝)

 ## 📜 License
-(This project is released under the MIT License.
-See the LICENSE file for details❤️.)
+(Include details about the license under which the project is released.
+Share the love! ❤️)